 Youth Multi sport

 This NEW Youth Program offers an introduction to a variety of Special Olympics sports, in a recreational, non-competitive environment.
 Sports being considered for the program include soccer, basketball, bocce, and athletics.
 This program was launched in October 2016, and interested athletes are volunteers are being recruited for this exciting new opportunity.
-Interested athletes and volunteers are asked to get in touch with the Special Olympics PEI office to register for this FREE program.

 Adult community sport programs are for athletes at least 13 years of age.
 This program emphasizes basic motor skills, basic sport skills and basic sport rules.
 Athletes follow 5-8 week modules as an introduction to Special Olympics PEI’s official sports.
 From here, athletes have the opportunity to advance to Competitive Sport programs.

 Competitive sport programs are for athletes at least 13 years of age.
 This program emphasizes basic to advanced sport skills and rules.
 Special Olympics PEI offers athletes the opportunity to train and compete in a variety of sports at events on- and off-Island, right up to the International level.